fonttools/fontbakery/docs/source/product/Overview.md

 Font quality is a daily concern of font publishers, foundries and type designers.
 Every foundry has their own set of tools to ensure that the fonts they publish are in good shape.
 The “Font Bakery” project is a new and unique initiative to publicly, openly and collaboratively gather knowledge on font issues - and whisk that knowledge into software tools that check font files.
 Checks can be made on OpenType, UFO, GlyphsApp, and TruFont files, and exist at 3 levels: As standardized format profiles, as distributor requirements, or as individuals’ custom checks.

 Font Bakery began in 2013 as a small and simple Python program written as a side-project by Dave Crossland to accelerate the onboarding process for Google Fonts.
 In 2017, he commissioned Felipe Sanches and Lasse Fister to take it to the next level by rewriting it into a modern and modular architecture.
-It now has an active community of contributors from foundries around the world, and is now suitable for both individual designers and all large font distributors to use via command-line interfaces and a web dashboard.
+It now has an active community of contributors from foundries around the world, and is now suitable for both individual designers and all large font distributors to use via command-line interfaces and a desktop UI app.

 # 2. How does the Font Bakery project improve font production?